sagunkristiania/SRKNote/README.md

 # SRKNote

 SRKNote is a secure, full-featured note-taking web application built with **FastAPI** and **PostgreSQL**.
-It allows users to create, encrypt, view, update, and delete personal notes safely.
+It allows users to create, encrypt, view, update, and delete personal notes safely and has auto backup function

 ---